HSn0918/httpie/README.md

-# HTTPie-like CLI Tool in Rust
+# HTTPie CLI Tool in Rust

 A naive HTTPie implementation with Rust, can you imagine how easy it is?